DIVE IN: Building skills & confidence in Interpreting

 Deaf Interpreter applicants must also submit:

-• ASL response to a question provided,
+• ASL response to a prompt provided,

-• Sight translation of a written English document into ASL, and
+• Sight translation of a written English document into ASL,

 Are you a Deaf Interpreter who has completed your 40-hour training and is working toward credentials and ready to make a commitment to your professional development?
 If the answer is yes, here’s an opportunity to “dive in.”